ubirch/load-tests-sim/README.md

 * **SendUPPConstantUsersWithThrottleSimulation**: It is a simulation that sets a constant number of users to be inserted during a fixed period of time.
 Additionally, the throughput is possible to be configured.
 * **SendUPPRampUsersSimulation**: It is a simulation that injects a growing number of users over a period of time.
+* **VerifyUPPAtOnceUserSimulation**: It is a simulation that verifies the data that was sent injecting a fixed number of users all at once.
+* **VerifyUPPRampUsersSimulation**: It is a simulation that verifies the data that was sent injecting a growing number of users over a period of time.

 In order to star the simulations, you have two options, you either run all the simulations or you select which one you would like to start first.
 I would recommend that latter as you are able to observe a little better the results of the simulations.